CharlesGillingham/CMIDI/README.md

 *These are not bugs, but may be confusing for the client.*

 CMIDIClock
 - 	If a "CMIDIReciever" keeps a pointer to the clock, there is a potential retain cycle.
-Don't keep a pointer to the clock; you shouldn't need it until it calls you -- use the pointer inside the receiver, don't retain it.
+Don't keep a pointer to the clock; you shouldn't need it until it calls you -- use the pointer passed to the receiver, don't retain it.
 - 	Receiver list is not thread-safe and should not be modified when the clock is running.

 ####Low priority todo